-- Reviewed and approved the internal audit plan to ensure adequacy of the scope of coverage; - Reviewed the recurrent related party transactions review report; - Reviewed the internal audit reports presented by the Internal Auditors which comprise Internal Auditors' recommendations and Management's committed action plans; and - Reviewed the results of follow-up audits performed by the Internal Auditors to monitor the status of Management's implementation of those committed action plans.
+- Reviewed and approved the internal audit plan to ensure adequacy of the scope of coverage; - Reviewed the recurrent related party transactions review report; - Reviewed the internal audit reports presented by the Internal Auditors which comprise internal auditors' recommendations and management's committed action plans; and - Reviewed the results of follow-up audits performed by the Internal Auditors to monitor the status of management's implementation of those committed action plans.

-Audit Committee Report | Cont'a
+Audit Committee Report | Cont'd

-Summary of Activities in 2019 (continued)
+Summary of Activities in 2020 (continued)

-- (iii) Reviewed the recurrent related party transactions that arose within the Group to ensure that the amounts transacted were within the mandate approved by the shareholders. - (iv) Deliberated on major business risks such as the cranes on-time delivery performance and material litigation affecting the Group. - (v) Reviewed the Company's dividend proposal and recommended the same to the Board for approval.
+- (iii) Reviewed the recurrent related party transactions arose within the Group to ensure that the amounts transacted were within the mandate approved by the shareholders. - (iv) Deliberated on major business risks such as the cranes on-time delivery performance and material litigation affecting the Group. - (v) Reviewed the Company's dividend proposal and recommended the same to the Board for approval. - (vi) Reviewed the Group's Anti-Bribery and Corruption policy.